 Use of Herbal Supplements in Periodontal Disease Management

+Where is your title?

 DH 107 Communication Techniques

 Ms. Estelle Smith

 June 28, 2024

 Maryam Ali

 Sandeep Dhaliwal

 Twinkle Kathiriya

 Zinah Matti

 Vishav Sidhu

 Lovepreet Singh

 Periodontal disease is a chronic inflammatory condition that affects the tissues supporting the teeth, such as the periodontal ligament, cementum, and bone.
 Effective management of this condition involves reducing inflammation.
 Conventional treatments, such as mechanical plaque removal through scaling and root planing, have shown to be effective.
 Additionally, herbal medicine has been identified as a promising alternative therapy for periodontal disease (Chatzopoulous GS, Karakostas P, Kavakloglou S, Assimopoulou A, Barmpalexis P and Tsalikis L 2022).
 According to the World Health Organization, most of the global population relies on nonconventional medicinal practices, primarily sourced from herbal remedies, as a fundamental aspect of their primary healthcare (Ghosh, Vandana, Thimmasetty, Miskin, Bhat and Sharma 2017).
 Certainly, herbal medicine has shown efficacy in prophylactic and therapeutic applications, effectively addressing health issues at their fundamental level and emphasizing the resolution of the underlying causes (Ghosh, et al. 2017).
 Management of periodontal disease is crucial for overall oral health and herbal products offer an approach that works in harmony with the body to effectively control the progression of periodontal disease.
 Therefore, the use of various herbs presents an alternative to allopathic medicines, as herbal medicines with their antibacterial, antiplaque, antioxidant and anti-inflammatory properties help in the treatment of periodontal disease (Chatzopoulous et al. 2022; Moro, Silveria Souto, Franco, Holzhausen and Pannuti 2017).